osmancapgur/My-C-Projects/README.md

 # My-C-Projects
-Projects I made while learning C
+Projects I made while learning C \n
 The algorithm I made in the pandemic when I was new to the software